ScanVerdict/ScanVerdict-ML/README.md

 pip install -r requirements.txt
 ```

+The first run will take some time, approximately 5 minutes, because some dependencies need to be installed for the word analysis.
+The following runs should be faster.

 ## Key File Description

 execute_analysis.py contains the whole data analysis workflow excluding the EDA and the evaluation of the model.